 These terms are often used interchangeably in marketing jargon.
-Still, they actually serve a purpose on your skin and indicate a spectrum of intensity; to define them accurately, you need to look at the ingredient lists.
+Still, they actually serve a purpose on your skin and indicate a spectrum of intensity; defining them accurately requires looking at the ingredient lists.

 Brightening ingredients: Gentle exfoliators, like alpha hydroxy acids and enzymes, are brightening.
 These help with conditions like dullness, flat mature skin, uneven skin tone, and general dryness – they press fast forward on the way your skin naturally exfoliates dead cells.
 They won’t lighten your skin past its natural tone.

 Lightening ingredients: This is the role of Vitamin A, Vitamin C, niacinamide, kojic, and azelaic acids; all of these ingredients interfere with melanin production, so technically, they’re lightening.
-All of these influence pigment production at a cellular level, so they can treat more of the stubborn conditions like melasma, age spots, and hyperpigmentation.
+These influence pigment production at a cellular level to treat more stubborn conditions like melasma, age spots, and hyperpigmentation.
 Still, because they work gradually, the risk of altering your overall skin tone is minimal.